essif-lab/framework/docs/tev2/tev2-struct-ctext.md

 - **[curated file]** to refer to these files, and
 - **[curated text]** to refer to the contents of such files.

 [curated file] are expected to live in a github repository, in directories as specified in the [directory structure spec](tev2-struct-directory).
-This specification is written such that (compliant) [curated files|curated file] will be processeable by [Docusaurus v2](https://docusaurus.io/docs), which basically means that the repo can be set up as a website that has facilities for hosting its own [curated] [terminology].
+This specification is written such that (compliant) [curated files|curated file] will be processable by [Docusaurus v2](https://docusaurus.io/docs), which basically means that the repo can be set up as a website that has facilities for hosting its own [curated] [terminology].

 A [curated text] consists of two parts: a **[header]**, and a **[body]**.
 The [header] is a set of key-value pairs that contain meta data about the [curated text] and/or data that could also have been part of the [body], but is so small that it doesn't warrant to have a dedicated section for it.